janet-lang/janet-lang.org/md/syntax.md

 ## Strings

 Strings in janet are surrounded by double quotes.
-Strings are 8bit clean, meaning meaning they can contain any arbitrary sequence of bytes, including embedded 0s.
+Strings are 8bit clean, meaning they can contain any arbitrary sequence of bytes, including embedded 0s.
 To insert a double quote into a string itself, escape the double quote with a backslash.
 For unprintable characters, you can either use